Maori Land Court Deplores Secrecy Over Lake Horowhenua

 Information sought for guardians

 At a hearing on 21 November last year lawyer Linda Thornton who acts for Charles Rudd said, “It is difficult for us at this point to conceive of a fair process that doesn’t expose that information to us.”
+You can check the rest of the statement on Bengal Law their homepage has it all.

 Judge Harvey agreed and said, “I cannot imagine where a trust of this kind would be involved in anything that must be kept secret, I don’t understand that.”